wanforge/quotes/README.md

 - 🌱 Decision is a risk rooted in the courage of being free.
 - 🌻 Discovery consists of seeing what everybody has seen and thinking what nobody else has thought.
 - 📢 Do not scorn what you have received, nor envy the gains of others.
 He who envies others does not obtain peace of mind.
+- 🧪 Do you know what my favorite part of the game is?
+The opportunity to play.

 - ✨ Democracy's premise rests on the notion that the collective wisdom of the majority will prove right more often than it's wrong; that given sufficient opportunity in the pursuit of happiness, your population will develop its talents, its intellect, its better judgment; that over time its capacity for discernment and self-correction will be enlarged.